Create a new environment for GOV.UK

 cd ~/govuk/govuk-provisioning # get an authentication token eval $(FOG_CREDENTIAL=foo bundle exec vcloud-login) FOG_CREDENTIAL=foo tools/launch_vapp.rb vcloud-launcher/environment_provider/management.yaml jenkins-1 FOG_CREDENTIAL=foo bundle exec vcloud-logout

-- On Github Enterprise, create a new configuration repository for your environment.
-Make sure that the Bots team has access to to your new repository
+- On GitHub Enterprise, create a new configuration repository for your environment.
+Make sure that the Bots team has access to your new repository

-Add public half of the Jenkins user’s SSH key to github.gds:
+Add public half of the Jenkins user’s SSH key to GitHub Enterprise:

 ssh jenkins-1.management.staging 'sudo cat /var/lib/jenkins/.ssh/id_rsa.pub'